jonathb/spanish-olamundo/1_spanish.md

 Se entretenía por tocar el piano.
 (She entertained herself by playing the piano.)

 mantener: to (physically) support, to sustain, to maintain, to remain or keep.
- Los precios se mantuvieron estables.
-(Prices remained stable.)
+Tiene que mantener el cinturón de seguridad puesto. =  You must keep your seatbelt buckled.
 Mantenga limpia España.
 (Keep Spain clean.)
 Roberto se mantiene con caramelos.
 (Roberto keeps himself going with candy.)
  Se ha mantenido como nuevo.
-(It has been maintained like new.)
+(It has been maintained like new.) mantener el área seca  = to keep area dry
+Los precios se mantuvieron estables.
+(Prices remained stable.)
+Queremos mantener este sistema. = We want to keep this system.
+¡Por esto tenemos que mantener la presión! = That is why we have to keep up the pressure!

 obtener: to get, to obtain.
  Obtuve la firma del actor.
 (I got the actor's signature.)